Tudyx/reinforcement_learning/README.md

-# Reinforcement learning
+# Reinforcement Learning

-A collection of Reinforcement learning agent and environment.
+A collection of reinforcement learning agents and environments.